omni/tokenbridge/deployment/README.md

 ## Overview
 Please refer to the [POA Token Bridge](../README.md) overview first of all.

 These playbooks are designed to automate the deployment process for cross-chain bridges on bridge validator nodes.
 This process installs the bridge as a service and sets .env configurations on a remote server.
-Playbooks for the current Token Bridge Oracle deployment are located in the [Oracle](oracle) folder.

 ## Dependencies